OmarSababha/active_ML/readme.md

 ## Contact

-For any questions or issues, please contact [Your Name] at [Your Email].
+For any questions or issues, please contact Omar Alhussein.
+You can find my email in the paper.